TV5 Network: RPTV

 RPTV is a free-to-air television channel jointly owned and operated by TV5 Network, Inc., (through its parent company MediaQuest Holdings, Inc., media arm of PLDT Beneficial Trust Fund) and Nine Media Corporation, through an airtime lease agreement with Radio Philippines Network (RPN).
 Launched on February 1, 2024, on RPN VHF Channel 9 Manila, replacing CNN Philippines.

 True FM

 True FM (formerly Radyo5) is a collective name for the news/talk FM radio stations of the Nation Broadcasting Corporation.
 The stations' all-news format is co-branded with News5, the news department of the television channel TV5.
 The first one to adopt the format is DWFM 92.3 FM on October 1, 2010 (only to be moved to Bright Star-owned DWLA 105.9 MHz in Metro Manila on November 4, 2024, after the former's acquisition by PCMC), followed by DYNC (now DYFM) 101.9 FM Cebu on November 12, 2012, and DXFM 101.9 FM Davao (only to be moved to Interactive Broadcast Media-owned DXET 106.7 MHz in Davao on November 4, 2024, after the former's acquisition by PCMC) on December 3, 2012, with other relay and affiliate stations serving Cagayan de Oro, Tacloban, and Ormoc.
-List of stations: